 To improve experiences in the Bentleigh community, we will provide a range of opportunities for people to meet and gather through new public spaces within the centre.
 These strategies will achieve high quality, functional public spaces.

-- > Ensure that public spaces are accessible for all and will remain a focal point for the community to meet and gather. - > Provide public spaces that are inclusive and inviting by including public art and pedestrian oriented places.
+- > Ensure that public spaces are accessible for all and will remain a focal point for the community to meet and gather. - Provide public spaces that are inclusive and inviting by including public art and pedestrian oriented places. - Ensure overshadowing from new buildings and works does not result in significant loss of sunlight to future and existing public open spaces. - > Protect and, where possible, increase the level of sunlight to public open spaces. - > Actively explore opportunities for additional open space and improve existing open spaces as recommended in Council's Open Space Strategy.